Toggle: English / Spanish

 Uveitis can affect one or both eyes.
 Symptoms may develop rapidly and can include:

 Pars planitis is often treated with steroid eye drops.
-Other medicines, including steroids taken by mouth, may be prescribed to help suppress the immune system.
+Other medicines, including steroids taken by mouth, may be used to help suppress the immune system.

 With proper treatment, most attacks of anterior uveitis go away in a few days to weeks.
-However, relapses are common.
+However, the problem often returns.

 Treatment of an underlying disorder may help to prevent uveitis in persons with a body-wide (systemic) infection or disease.